jmcclell/JLMSerializerExpression/README.md

 ### Annotating Your Objects

-The `@excludeIf` accepts an expression that must be processable by the `ExpressionLanguage` instance you pass to the exclusion strategy.
+The `@excludeIf` annotation accepts an expression that must be processable by the `ExpressionLanguage` instance you pass to the exclusion strategy.
 In the example below, we are using a dummy `hasAccessIfTrue` expression function that is created in the *Creating the Expression Language* section below.
 It isn't very useful, naturally.
 Creating a useful expression language is application-specific and left up to you.
 To see an example for Symfony applications, check out the [Symfony bundle of this library](http://github.com/jmcclell/JLMSerializerExpressionBundle).

 ```php
 <?php